bergano65/azure-docs.ru-ru/articles/active-directory/users-groups-roles/groups-update-rule.md

 ---
-title: Обновление и Управление правилом динамической группы и устранение неполадок членства-Azure Active Directory | Документация Майкрософт
+title: Update and manage a dynamic group rule and troubleshoot membership - Azure Active Directory | Microsoft Docs
-description: Как создать правило членства в группе в портал Azure, проверьте состояние.
+description: How to create a group membership rule in the Azure portal, check status.
 services: active-directory
 documentationcenter: ''
 author: curtand